bdlucas1/diff3d/README.md

 ### Supported platforms, file formats, and object types

-I have only tested this on MacOS with Python 3.12 and 3.13, but as far as I know it should work on Windows and Linux.
-If you have information about the status of those platforms please let me know.
+I use MacOS, but I believe this tool works on Windows and Linux as well.
+I have tested it with Python 3.12 and 3.13, but I think it will work on some somewhat older versions of Python as well.

 Out of the box `diff3d` supports STL, OBJ, and 3MF files.
 Support for a number of additional file types is available by installing `meshio`,